sinch/docs/docs/conversation/conversation-channel-support/conversation-viber-bot.md

 ##### Receiving Messages

-Viber channel supports various kinds of contact messages - text, media, location as well as quick replies.
+Viber channel supports various kinds of contact messages - text, media, media card, location as well as quick replies.
 All of these are delivered by Conversation API with POST to `MESSAGE_INBOUND` webhook:

 ---